ibm-cloud-docs/openwhisk/bluemix_cli.md

 ```
 {: pre}

-The `service` action does not support any custom flags, but does support the usual debug, and verbose flags.
-The action looks for the `__bx_creds` bound parameter, and removes the reference to the service type listed.
-If that service type is the only one listed, the action nulls out the `__bx_creds` parameter's value.
-If more than one service is bound to the action, the `__bx_creds` parameter remains with whatever services are still bound.
+The `service` Action does not support any custom flags, but does support the usual debug, and verbose flags.
+The Action looks for the `__bx_creds` bound parameter, and removes the reference to the service type listed.
+If that service type is the only one listed, the Action nulls out the `__bx_creds` parameter's value.
+If more than one service is bound to the Action, the `__bx_creds` parameter remains with whatever services are still bound.

-You can only bind one service of each type to an action.
-Binding multiple services of the same type within a single action is not supported.
+You can only bind one service of each type to an Action.
+Binding multiple services of the same type within a single Action is not supported.
 {: tip}